Custod3s/Trade-Monitor-Visualizing-Selective-De-Risking/30_Report/report.md

-The evolution of EU-China economic relations has undergone a fundamental departure from the *Wandel durch Handel* (“change through trade”) paradigm toward a strategy of “de-risking.”
+The evolution of EU-China economic relations has undergone a fundamental departure from the *Wandel durch Handel* (“change through trade”) paradigm toward a strategy of “de-risking,” formalized in the **European Economic Security Strategy** (European Commission, 2023).
 This shift is primarily aimed at correcting a trade deficit that reached €304.5 billion by 2024 and mitigating the risks of “coercive leverage” in critical supply chains (Vandermeeren, 2024).

 However, the effectiveness of this policy pivot remains contested.
 Beyond the political rhetoric, a critical empirical question remains: